Resource guide for new IT staff

 Purchasing services

-Purchasing services provides the University with effective and responsive life cycle procurement practices.
-They will purchase professionally and redistribute, or dispose of property in the best interest of the University.
-Purchasing, materials distribution, and SWAP (Surplus With a Purpose) are all run through this office.
+Purchasing Services provides the university with effective and responsive life cycle procurement practices.
+They will purchase, distribute and dispose of property in the best interest of the university.
+Purchasing, Materials Distribution Services and SWAP (Surplus With a Purpose) are all run through this office.

 Shop@UW+